jatin-3009/LEARNING_Product_Demo/README.md

 # Product Demo - Java Project (Console Level)
-This is a simple Java project which prints products related information on the console.
+This is a simple Java project which prints products information on the console.